Skip to main content

 The gonads ∞ the testes in men and the ovaries in women ∞ are the target of the pituitary’s messages.
 LH and FSH instruct the gonads to perform their two primary functions ∞ producing sex hormones and maturing reproductive cells.
 In men, LH stimulates the Leydig cells in the testes to produce testosterone.

 In women, LH and FSH work together to orchestrate the menstrual cycle, stimulating the ovaries to produce estrogen and progesterone.
-These steroid hormones are the powerful effectors that travel throughout the body, influencing everything from and bone density to libido and cognitive sharpness.
+These steroid hormones are the powerful effectors that travel throughout the body, influencing everything from muscle mass and bone density to libido and cognitive sharpness.

 The intricate communication within the HPG axis governs the production of hormones essential for vitality and function.